MJKWoolnough/javascript/README.md

 }
 ```

-Type is an interface satisfied by all javascript structural types
+Type is an interface satisfied by all javascript structural types.

 #### type UnaryExpression